kawakamimanabu/camel-redmine/ReadMe.txt

-# Apache Camel Component for Redmine
+# camel-redmine: Apache Camel Component for Redmine
+Level: Beginner

 ## How to build